jdcargile/ms-teams-notification/README.md

 A GitHub Action that sends customizable notifications to a dedicated Microsoft Teams channel.

 ## Usage
 1. Add `MS_TEAMS_WEBHOOK_URI` on your repository's configs on Settings > Secrets.
-It is the [webhook URI](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) of the dedicated Microsoft Teams channel for notification.
+It is the [Webhook URI](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook) of the dedicated Microsoft Teams channel for notification.

 2) Add a new `step` on your workflow code below `actions/checkout@v2`: